theshingstar030818/parse-push-plugin/README.md

 **Handles multiple notifications**

 Prevents flooding the notification tray by retaining only the last PN with the same `title` field.
 For messages without the `title` field, the application name is used.
+A count of unopened PNs is also shown.

 **Platforms**